 Much like his other novels, Origin focuses on progressive and modernist architecture, referencing the Guggenheim Museum in Bilbao as well as Antoni Gaudi’s works.
 The purpose of this is twofold: it highlights Kirsch’s progressive thinking, but also shows the intersection, and often conflict, between tradition and modernism.
 Upon viewing the Guggenheim, Langdon notes that the structure’s “chaotic mass of shapes” and “titanium tiles” “gave the structure a simultaneously organic and extraterrestrial feel, as if some futuristic leviathan had crawled out of the water to sun herself on the riverbank” (O, I, 15).
-Upon the construction of the Guggenheim Bilbao, the city “went from being being a city dominated by industry to a city … entering the 21st century as a first rate European centre of development” (Guggenheim Museum Bilbao, I, 14).
+Upon the construction of the Guggenheim Bilbao, the city “went from being a city dominated by industry to a city … entering the 21st century as a first rate European centre of development” (Guggenheim Museum Bilbao, I, 14).
 The historical importance of the museum combined with its futuristic architecture mirrors Kirsch’s work.
 Kirsch hopes that his discovery will throw the world out of the 21st century and into the future, just as the Guggenheim did for Bilbao.
 In this way, Brown uses architecture to characterize what Kirsch hopes his work will achieve.
 Despite the positive description of the Guggenheim in the eyes of the reader, Luis Avila sees it as “an undulating mess of perverse forms covered in metal tile – as if two thousand years of architectural progress had been tossed out the window in favor of total chaos” (O, II, 23).
 Avila’s aversion to the Guggenheim further emphasizes what Kirsch’s presentation will do – put humanity at a crossroads between tradition and the future.
 In showing contrasting points of view to the Guggenheim’s architecture, Brown effectively personifies the opposition any groundbreaking discovery brings with it.
 Nonetheless, Brown continues to characterize the museum’s modernist approach in order to show that humanity’s progression ultimately triumphs over those who try to stop it, having Langdon note that “the acoustics [of the atrium] felt foreign,” “like a futuristic cathedral” (O, III, 24).
 Architecturally, the atrium was designed as “a nexus…from which various extremities of all different shapes and sizes unfold” (Guggenheim Museum Bilbao, IV, 95).
 In describing the central architectural aspect as that of a futuristic cathedral, Brown foreshadows the ultimate triumph of Kirsch’s presentation and how it will be the religion of the future, “a nexus” from which new discoveries will “unfold”.
 However, the parallels between Kirsch and modernist architecture continue beyond the Guggenheim to Spain’s most sacred architect – Antoni Gaudi.